ShadyVoidz/Forbes-2000-Analysis-Project/README.md

 #### Questions I plan to answer:

   1. What industries produced the most overall profits?
-  2. Is there a correlation between a companies profits and their employee count?
+  2. Is there a correlation between a organizations profits and their employee count?
   3. What organization made the most amount of profits?
-  4. What Organization made most amount of profits for each industry?
-  5. Is there a correlation between an organizations origin country and profits?
+  4. Is there a correlation between an organizations origin country and profits?
-  6. Is there a correlation between an organizations age and its profits?
+  5. Is there a correlation between an organizations age and its profits?
-  7. How do Australian originated organizations compare to other countries organizations in the same industry?

 ---